-The contract liabilities relate to consideration received in advance from customers for berthing contracts, for which revenue is recognised over time.
-The amount of €906k recognised in contract liabilities at the beginning of the period has been recognised as revenue for the period ended 31 December 2018.
+The above receivables mainly relate to trade receivables arising on trading operations, and the contract liabilities relate to consideration received in advance from customers for berthing contracts, for which revenue is recognised over time.
+The amount of €906k recognised in contract liabilities at the beginning of the period has been recognised as revenue for the period ended 31 December 2019.